Tommaso Allan: Personal life

 Allan hails from a rugby family; his Scottish father William Allan and his Italian mother Paola Berlato both played in Italy, while his uncle John Allan earned 9 caps for Scotland and 13 for South Africa.
 Through his father he was eligible to represent Scotland, but chose to play for Italy at senior level.
-He went to the European School, Culham, England.
+He went to the European School in Culham, then graduated in economy in London to eventually get a master in marketing and business in Italy.